 - Red Cross Emergency Preparedness Plan worksheets — Available at redcross.org, with versions for families, seniors, and people with disabilities

-- Designated floor wardens on every level responsible for sweeping their zone and confirming evacuation
+- Designated floor wardens on every level, responsible for sweeping their zone and confirming evacuation

-- ADA-compliant evacuation procedures including evacuation chairs for stairwells and designated assistance assignments for employees with mobility limitations
+- ADA-compliant evacuation procedures including evacuation chairs for stairwells

-- A communication tree for after-hours emergencies — who calls whom, in what order, using what method
+- A communication tree for after-hours emergencies

-- Annual drills with documented lessons learned — OSHA doesn’t just want a plan, they want evidence you practice it
+- Annual drills with documented lessons learned

 Daycare and School Coordination

 If your children attend daycare or school, their facility’s emergency plan directly affects yours.
 Most states require licensed daycares to maintain written emergency procedures, but the quality varies enormously.
-Ask these specific questions:
+Ask these questions:

 - How will parents be notified — text, email, phone tree, app?

-Your Emergency Preparedness Plan Starts Now
+Your Plan Starts This Weekend

 Here’s my challenge to you: block two hours this weekend.
 Sit down with everyone in your household.
 Work through these seven steps and produce a written document — even if it’s rough.
 A basic emergency preparedness plan written on notebook paper beats a perfect plan you never get around to creating.